etcd-io/etcd/etcdctl/README.md

 ### --no-sync
 + don't synchronize cluster information before sending request
++ Use this to access non-published client endpoints
++ Without this flag, values from `--endpoint` flag will be overwritten by etcd cluster when it does internal sync.

 ### --output, -o
 + output response in the given format (`simple`, `extended` or `json`)